Venice should be on anyone’s bucket list. But what should be on your Venice bucket list?

 By Tori from Tori Pines Travels

 You probably already know that Venice is located just off the coast of Italy, but did you know it’s actually made up of over 100 different islands?
-You can visit most of them just by wandering over the bridges that connect many of them, but my favourite thing to do in all of Venice is to visit the island of Burano, the most colourful place in Italy.
+You can visit most of them just by wandering over the bridges that connect many of them, but my favourite thing to do in all of Venice and what I think should be on everyone’s Venice bucket list is to visit the island of Burano, the most colourful place in Italy.

 Getting to Burano by vaporetto is inexpensive and easy, but can take a very long time.
 Tickets are 7.50 euros each way or 20 euros for a 24-hour pass.